My North Korea Travel Experience: 4 Days in Secretive DPRK

 2. North Koreans as a collective allegedly want reunification with South Korea.
 This shouldn’t surprise me really, as the older generation will undoubtedly have family members and friends who they haven’t heard from, or even know if they’re alive, in several years.
 Very powerful to hear this from the lips of a North Korean soldier.

-The North Korean utopian desire is apparently for one unified country, with the North staying socialist under their leader, Kim Jong-un and the South staying in a capitalist system with their own chief of command.
+The North Korean utopian desire is apparently for one unified country, with the North keeping their system under their leader, Kim Jong-un and the South staying in a capitalist system with their chief of command.

 I’m no political analyst but I don’t see this working out.